reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 - **Real-Time Performance**: Capable of processing video frames at real-time speeds, making it suitable for live video analysis.
 - **Accuracy and Precision**: Detects 33 body landmarks, including important joints and key points, enabling detailed posture and movement analysis.
 - **Integration**: Easily integrates with other machine learning frameworks and tools, enhancing its versatility for various applications.

+## Voice Analysis
+The voice analysis module involves extracting and analyzing vocal features using speaker diarization and embedding models to capture key characteristics of the speaker's voice.

+### Using PyAnnote and Diarization
+PyAnnote is a toolkit for speaker diarization and voice analysis.
+- **Speaker Diarization**: Identifies voice segments and classifies them by speaker.
+- **Speaker Embeddings**: Captures voice characteristics using a pre-trained embedding model.

 ## Variational Autoencoder (VAE)
 A Variational Autoencoder (VAE) is a type of neural network that learns to encode input data (like facial embeddings or posture scores) into a latent space and then reconstructs the data from this latent representation.
 VAEs not only learn to compress data but also to generate new data, making them particularly useful for anomaly detection.